 Both cities offer good opportunities for people looking for work.
 Both Toronto and Montreal have companies that focus on life sciences, healthcare technologies, financial services and cybersecurity.
 There are also good opportunities within fashion and retail businesses.

-As you can see from the table below, residents of Toronto enjoy higher salaries than residents of Montreal.
+As you can see from the list below, residents of Toronto enjoy higher salaries than residents of Montreal in many professions.
 However, when considering the salary differences, it is also important to remember that living costs in Montreal are lower than in Toronto, which evens out the field.

 Software Engineer: $52,127